View all web browser and mobile devices available in our cloud-based test lab.

 Thanks to Perfecto’s same-day access to new OS and device releases, you can rest assured that your apps will be defect-free for the big release.

-In fact, Perfecto guarantees launch-day access every new release — like Android 12 and iOS 15.
+In fact, Perfecto guarantees launch-day access to every new release — like Android 12 and iOS 15.
 Even before each release, you can test on beta versions in the Perfecto cloud.

 That way, your apps are ready for the official release — with no downtime or defects.